GLOBAL MARKETS-World stocks tally 9th day of gains as earnings pick up

 U.S. crude rose 1.51 percent to $47.10 per barrel and Brent was last at $49.69, up 1.74 percent on the day.

-Additional reporting by Sam Forgione in New York and John Geddie in London; Editing by Chizu Nomiyama and Leslie Adler
+Additional reporting by Sam Forgione in New York, John Geddie in London; editing Nick Zieminski and Chizu Nomiyama